MaroueneA/ChatBot_SMU/README.md

 # ChatBot_SMU
 A ChatBot that makes your university life easier.
-Simple mobile application created with React Native.
+Simple mobile application created with React Native and python.

 ## Contribution